Rent Increases — Quebec

 What is this right?

-Most provinces limit how much and how often your landlord can raise the rent.
-In general, rent can only go up once every 12 months, and your landlord must give you written notice — usually 90 days in advance.
+Most provinces cap how often and how much rent can move.
+The general rule across the country: rent goes up at most once every 12 months, and a landlord must give written notice — usually 90 days in advance — on a prescribed form.

-• Manitoba: Annual guideline set by the Residential Tenancies Branch.
+• Manitoba: annual guideline set by the Residential Tenancies Branch.

 When does it apply?